Skip to content

 Workflow

-This section outlines how FFmate runs a task, showing exactly where pre- and post-processing scripts fit into the workflow, how wildcards are resolved, and how errors are handled at each stage.
+This section outlines how FFmate runs a task, showing where pre- and post-processing scripts fit, how wildcards are resolved, where the sidecar import happens, and how errors are handled.

-1. Task Queued: A new task is created (either directly or via a watchfolder).
+1. Task Queued — A new task is created (directly or via a watchfolder).

-• FFmate resolves wildcards in sidecarPath (if defined) and writes the task data JSON file.
+• FFmate resolves wildcards in sidecarPath (if defined) and writes the task sidecar JSON.

 • FFmate resolves wildcards in scriptPath.

 • If the script fails (non-zero exit code), the task status is set to DONE_ERROR.
-The error from the script is logged.
+The script error is logged.

 • If post-processing was successful (or not defined), the task status is set to DONE_SUCCESSFUL.